codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 #### GitOps: Configure custom certificates
 For on-premises GitOps, you need platform and repository certificates.

-* **Platform** certificates are required for the Runtimes to communicate with the Codefresh platform.
+* **Platform** certificates are required for Runtimes to communicate with the Codefresh platform.
-* **Repository** certificates are required for Runtimes and Argo CD to communicate with your Git/Helm repositories.
+* **Repository** certificates are required to authenticate users to on-premises Git servers.

 <br>